 Actuarial valuations are made annually to update the retirement benefit costs and the amount of contributions.
-All amounts presented below and in the succeeding page are based on the actuarial valuation reports obtained from an independent actuary in 2017 and 2016.
+All amounts presented below are based on the actuarial valuation reports obtained from an independent actuary in 2017.

 The movements in the present value of the post-employment benefit obligation recognized and presented in the statements of financial position are as follows: